-One of the core features of Dynatrace is its distributed tracing capability that is called PurePath.
-A PurePath is a full end to end distributed trace.
-In contrast to other tracing technologies a Dynatrace PurePath is captured automatically by the OneAgent, includes not only service level traces and response times but also deep code level insight.
-This enables method hotspots, request attributes, request and database analysis and detailed error analysis.
+A core feature of Dynatrace is the distributed tracing capability known as PurePath.
+A single PurePath is a full end-to-end distributed trace.
+In contrast to other tracing technologies, Dynatrace PurePaths are automatically captured by OneAgent.
+In addition to service-level traces and response times, PurePaths also provide deep code-level insights, which enable method-hotspot analysis, request attributes, request and database analysis, and detailed error analysis.
 All of this is provided automatically out-of-the-box with Dynatrace PurePath distributed tracing.
-PurePath is also one of the core ingredients that enables the automatic baselining and root cause analysis of the Dynatrace's AI.
-To facilitate this Dynatrace's distributed tracing capability has the highest data granularity and fidelity on the market.
+PurePath is also one of the core ingredients that enables the Dynatrace AI to perform automatic baselining and root cause analysis.
+In support of this, Dynatrace distributed tracing provides the highest level of data granularity and fidelity on the market.

-|Request||Number of requests processed by the Application||Capture factor||Captured PurePaths|
+|Request||Number of requests processed by the application||Capture factor||Captured PurePaths|

 |50 Random others||100||1||100|

 If adaptive load reduction is engaged on a consistent basis, you have a decision to make.
-You can add more hardware and a new managed cluster node.
-By doing that you give the Dynatrace managed cluster the necessary resources to process the additional data.
+You can add more hardware and a new managed cluster node to provide your Dynatrace managed cluster with the necessary resources to process the additional data.
 Or you can choose to reduce the incoming traffic by adjusting the traffic management settings for the environment's OneAgents.

 Adaptive capture control

-The default number of newly monitored entry-point PurePaths captured per process/minute is 1,000, which is high value in and of itself.
-Changing it is useful for a multitude of reasons.
-You might have a load test environment that consumes too much network, disk and CPU on you Dynatrace Managed cluster and you would rather use that for your production environment.
-You might choose to reduce the PurePath fidelity of that environment and thus reduce the incoming monitoring traffic.
-In other words, those tests might produce enough data granularity even when you reduce the amount of traces per minute to 500 or 100.
+The default number of newly monitored entry-point PurePaths captured per process/minute is 1,000, which is high number already.
+Changing this setting may be useful in some situations.
+You might have a load-test environment that consumes too much network, disk, and CPU on your Dynatrace Managed cluster and you'd rather use the environment for production monitoring.
+You can choose to reduce the PurePath fidelity of the environment and thereby reduce the percentage of monitored incoming traffic.
+In other words, the tests may produce enough data granularity even following reduction of the amount of traces down to 500 or 100 per minute.

-How to change the Adaptive capture control limit for specific process groups
+Adaptive capture control for process groups

 The short answer is, not at all.